sensorlab/sna-lgtc-support/sna-lgtc-boot/README.md

 # SNA-LGTC-boot package

-This package contains a small script and a systemd service that boots up the guest VESNA SNC board when the host SNA-LGTC board boots.
-It also shuts it down when the SNA-LGTC shuts down.

-More specifically, it enables the VESNA_EN pin and boots the board over JTAG using openocd (which must be installed and properly configured - [instructions](https://github.com/avian2/vesna-drivers/blob/logatec-3/README.beaglebone.md)).
+This package provides scripts and a systemd service for proper initialization of SNA-LGTC board.
+It has two parts: The first part runs only on first boot and the second part runs on each boot.
+The first part sets machine_id and formats the SD card and the second part sets the hostname based on the IP address.

 To build Debian package: